Vegardhgr/SimplyType/README.md

-Tasks:
+Features:
+- [x] Retrieve words from a text file.
+- [x] Validate if the typed char, matches char in word retrieved from text file.
-1. Add a countdown timer
+- [x] Add a countdown timer.
+- [x] Stop timer when timer reaches zero.
+- [ ] Add reset button.
+Set timer to initial value, and retrieve new words from text file.
-2. Show how many words and/or characters are correct and wrong
+- [ ] Display how many words and/or characters are correct and wrong.
-3. Save highscore localy in browser
+- [ ] Save highscore localy in browser.
-4. Add CSS
+- [ ] Add CSS.